-The consumer confidence indicator in Portugal increased to -8 in July 2019, the highest since January, from -8.3 in the previous month, boosted by an improvement in household financial situation over the past 12 months (-3.3 vs -3.4) and major purchases climate (-26.6 vs -28.4).
-By contrast, there was a deterioration in expectations over the next 12 months regarding the financial situation (1.9 vs 2.2) and the country's economy (-3.8 vs -3.4).
-Consumer Confidence in Portugal averaged -17.77 Index Points from 1997 until 2019, reaching an all time high of -0.80 Index Points in November of 1997 and a record low of -46.80 Index Points in December of 2012.
+Consumer confidence indicator in Portugal went up to -7.1 in September 2019 from -7.6 in the previous month, the highest since December 2018.
+September's improvement resulted from the positive contribution of all the components, namely household financial situation over the past 12 months (-3.0 from -3.1) and prospects regarding the country's economic situation (-2.8 from -3.0); major purchases (-25.1 from -26.2) and household financial situation over the next 12 months (2.5 from 2.1).
+Consumer Confidence in Portugal averaged -17.69 Index Points from 1997 until 2019, reaching an all time high of -0.80 Index Points in November of 1997 and a record low of -46.80 Index Points in December of 2012.

 Consumer Confidence in Portugal is expected to be -10.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Portugal to stand at -9.00 in 12 months time.
 In the long-term, the Portugal Consumer Confidence is projected to trend around -6.60 Index Points in 2020, according to our econometric models.